pushtorefresh/storio/README.md

   .executeAsBlocking(); // or createObservable()
 ```

-Several things about `Delete` operation:
+Several things about `Delete` Operation:
-* `Delete` operation of multiple items can be performed in transaction, by default it will use transaction if possible
+* `Delete` Operation of multiple items can be performed in transaction, by default it will use transaction if possible
-* Same rules as for `Put` operation about notifications to `StorIODb` observers: transaction -> one notification, without transaction - multiple notifications
+* Same rules as for `Put` Operation about notifications for `StorIODb` observers: transaction -> one notification, without transaction - multiple notifications
-* Result of `Delete` operation can be useful if you want to know what happened
+* Result of `Delete` Operation can be useful if you want to know what happened

 ####4.
 ExecSql Operation
-Sometimes you need to execute raw sql, we allow you to do it with full power of StorIO
+Sometimes you need to execute raw sql, `StorIODb` allows you to do it

 ```java
 storIODb